BloomTech-Labs/human-rights-first-fe-d/README.md

 - make filter for functional with the Graph
     - add more options to the Graph like filtering by state or zipcode or displaying data based off of date range

-> Something to keep in mind: the clustering and display of the points works properly; the data we're using is stored on the front-end currently(re-used from the previous team) and includes duplicates that need to be sorted out -- for proper display of clustering and point display with no overlapping, you can uncomment or paste our other dummy data (unrelated to police brutality)
+> Something to keep in mind: the clustering and display of the points work properly; the data we're using is currently stored on the front-end (re-used from the previous team) and includes duplicates that need to be sorted out -- for proper display of clustering and point display with no overlapping, you can uncomment or paste our other dummy data (unrelated to police brutality)
 ```javascript
 data: 'https://docs.mapbox.com/mapbox-gl-js/assets/earthquakes.geojson', // --> sample data
 ```